harvardinformatics/informatics-website/docs/events.md

 **:heart: Data Visualization Spa**

 We are opening a **Data Visualization Spa** from **February 10th - 14th**.
 [Sign up](https://calendar.app.google/YqfghHzuymnVHN1y6) for a 30-minute consultation with our team to give your tired and frazzled data visualization code (in R or python) a refreshing spa treatment!
 We will help you write more readable and efficient figure-generating code, annotate and organize your scripts to improve reproducibility, and more!
+Click *"Jump to the next available date"* on the calendar signup to see all available slots.

 ---